-Register for "Do Not Call"
+Sign up for "Do Not Call"

-Barlow says signing up to the FTC’s Do Not Call list won’t stop scammers who do not honor and abide by this list, but it will stop legitimate companies from getting through — plus doing so gives valuable information to the FTC for its records, such as the time of call, business name, phone numbers and more.
+Barlow says signing up to the FTC’s National Do Not Call Registry won’t stop scammers who do not honor and abide by this list, but it will stop legitimate companies from getting through — plus doing so gives valuable information to the FTC for its records, such as the time of call, business name, phone numbers and more.

 Know that legitimate businesses will never ask you to pay them by buying gift cards — such as those from Amazon, iTunes or Google Play — and reading the scratched-off code on the back.
 That’s a scam.
 According to the FTC’s Data Spotlight, this type of scam is up 270 percent from 2015 to 2018.
 The Internal Revenue Service and Department of Homeland Security will not be using robocalls to reach you — asking you to urgently confirm personal information — nor will you be called in this fashion by your bank, internet service provider (ISP) or credit card company.
 When in doubt, phone your bank or other firm to confirm it wasn’t calling you.